emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 	:param ident: The name of the C function to be called.
 	:param returnType: The return type of the function.
 This can be ``"number"``, ``"string"`` or ``"array"``, which correspond to the appropriate JavaScript types (use ``"number"`` for any C pointer, and ``"array"`` for JavaScript arrays and typed arrays; note that arrays are 8-bit), or for a void function it can be ``null`` (note: the JavaScript ``null`` value, not a string containing the word "null").
 	:param argTypes: An array of the types of arguments for the function (if there are no arguments, this can be omitted).
 Types are as in ``returnType``, except that ``array`` is not supported as there is no way for us to know the length of the array).
+	:param opts: An optional options object, see :js:func:`ccall`.
 	:returns: A JavaScript function that can be used for running the C function.